-This course will provide the necessary information that will allow the student to assume the responsibilities of radiation protection for patients and personnel, including him or herself.
+This course will provide the necessary information that will allow the student to assume the responsibilities of radiation protection for patients, personnel, and the radiographer.

 STUDENT LEARNING OUTCOMES

 - 1. Identify the fundamentals of radiation protection and relevant radiobiology. - 2.
 Apply principles of radiation protection in a medical imaging facility.